nvidia-riva/tutorials/tts-how-to-customize-speech.md

 In this tutorial, we will explore the customization techniques that can improve the quality of the voice synthesized by Riva, such as:

-- Controlling the pitch, rate and pronunciation.
+- Controlling the pitch, rate, and pronunciation.

 - Adding a speaker's accent: British English, American English
 - Speaker's voice: your own voice, different language